 When this husband decided it was enough to have four children all together he also had a vasectomy.
 I wasn’t in disagreement really, it’s just that it was less expensive and traumatic.

 Ironically, my last one believe it or not, came three years after the vasectomy! (‘I was the one getting things fixed after that!)

 Obviously God had other plans for me too!

-I looked at those screaming children and my big belly and told my sister,” It is.
-But for some of us, the trial is HAVING children."
+I looked at those screaming children and my big belly and told my sister,” It is, but I think that for some of us, the trial is in having children."

 I believe that God gives us exactly what we need to progress and learn.
 For some it is the gratitude to have at least one, for some it is the gratitude not to have six!
 And still, for some, the point is to learn to find comfort in chaos (this is my own lesson I think!).